0xMrNight/0xMrNight/README.md

 - 🔭 I’m currently working on my [blog](https://blog.mrnight.tk).
 - 🌱 I’m currently learning about PGP encryption.
 - 💬 Ask me about Git, Python or JavaScript
+- 👯 I’m looking to collaborate on the [Phi Discord Bot](https://github.com/thevynk/discord-bot).
 - 😄 Pronouns: he/him

 ### 📫 How to reach me: